chiduralanikhil/librarymanagementsystem/README.md

    Click new option on the left top corner.

-   ** Get all Books **
+   **Get All Books**

      Get request to the given end point give all books in database.

-   ### Add new Book
+   **Add new Book**
      Add new book data like id, title, author and published_date in the body section of post request.

      Then make a Post request to the given end point with data of new book.

-   ### Update Book
+   **Update Book**

+     Put Request to the end point with id will update the Book details.